-The occupational therapy profession is based on the belief that purposeful and meaningful activities, called occupations, are the primary tools used for human development (AOTA, 1979).
+The occupational therapy (OT) profession is based on the belief that purposeful and meaningful activities, called occupations, are the primary tools used for human development (AOTA, 1979).
 Occupational therapists work with clients of all ages who have physical, mental, or developmental disabilities, to improve performance of daily activities.

-The OT department offers two program options: the traditional full-time two year curriculum or the full-time hybrid curriculum completed over three years.
-The hybrid program is for students who must maintain full or part-time employment throughout the program due to life commitments.
-Both programs lead to an entry-level Master of Science degree in occupational therapy.
-Completion of all prerequisite coursework; a minimum of 50 hours of work, volunteer, and/or job shadow experience with a licensed occupational therapist; and the previous attainment of a bachelor's degree is required before beginning either program.
+Two program options are offered: the traditional full-time, two year curriculum or the full-time, three year, hybrid curriculum (for students who must maintain employment throughout the program due to life commitments.)
+Both lead to an entry-level Master of Science in occupational therapy.
+Completion of all prerequisite coursework; a minimum of 50 hours of work, volunteer, and/or job shadow experience with a licensed OT; and the previous attainment of a bachelor's degree are required before starting either program.

 OT students study a variety of topics that include: